Microsoft Surface Pro 10 availability, price, specs, Copilot+ and more

 The Surface Pro 10 brings changes to this line of Microsoft-designed 2-in-1 Windows machines

-Microsoft Surface Pro 10: Price and release date
+Microsoft Surface Pro 10: Price and availability

 The entry-level model starts at $1,199 and features an Intel Core Ultra 5 CPU, 8GB of RAM and 256GB of SSD storage.
 This model comes in either Platinum or Black.
-A high-end configuration with an Intel Core Ultra 7 CPU, 64GB of RAM and 1TB of storage will cost $2,799.
+A high-end configuration with an Intel Core Ultra 7 CPU, 64GB of RAM and 1TB of storage costs $2,799.
 This configuration only comes in Platinum.

 Sign up to get the BEST of Tom's Guide direct to your inbox.